 Joe from R&R honey brought us more honey.
 He was looking fine, not running any races, but he's doing fine and is grateful for all your prayers and concern.

 After getting sticker shock at the grocery store, I decided it was time to freeze the rest of the squash I had sitting around before they go bad!
-I will be perusing some good squash casserole recipes in my spare time π.
-Stay tuned!1 day ago Lucia Ponte Ferreira 1
+I will be perusing some good squash casserole recipes in my spare time ๐.
+Stay tuned!2 weeks ago Lucia Ponte Ferreira 1

-Thankyou for the tip,never thought of freezing squash!1 day ago Millar Berry Farms
+Thankyou for the tip,never thought of freezing squash!2 weeks ago Millar Berry Farms

 We are feeling sad Millar Berry Farms as we only have a few squash left.
-Soup coming up soon.1 day ago Millar Berry Farms
+Soup coming up soon.2 weeks ago Millar Berry Farms

-Madonna Barnes by the time we're squashed out, it will soon be time for asparagus ππ3 days ago Marg Steers
+Madonna Barnes by the time we're squashed out, it will soon be time for asparagus ๐๐2 weeks ago Marg Steers 2

 Great recipe!
 My husband is nota squash person, but scrapes the pan.
-Can add parsnips, Brussels sprouts, broccoli, cauliflower.3 days ago Millar Berry Farms 1
+Can add parsnips, Brussels sprouts, broccoli, cauliflower.2 weeks ago Millar Berry Farms 1

 Marg Steers ooooh that looks so good, and I have all the ingredients on hand!
-Thanks for sharing!3 days ago Donna Matheson 1
+Thanks for sharing!2 weeks ago Nancy Green 1

 Cozy Roasted Vegetable Butternut Squash Lasagna